-Cross Cut is a multi media project featuring traditional songs from Ontario (1830-1920) that includes a book with linocut illustrations, an exhibition, musical performances and a music album.
+Cross Cut is a multi media project featuring traditional songs from Ontario (1820-1920) that includes an exhibition of 24 linocuts, a songbook with the linocut illustrations, a music CD, and musical performances.

-The Cross Cut song book covers a selection of song lyrics, their history and basic chord progressions.
+The Cross Cut song book includes the song lyrics, their history and basic chord progressions.
 Historian and musician Dr. Allan Kirby and Rob Niezen are co-producers of the book.
-A first exhibition at Lang Pioneer Village Museum is planned for May 24 to June 4, 2022.
+A first exhibition was at Lang Pioneer Village Museum in the spring of 2022 with support from the Ontario Arts Council.
 Traditional music group Backwoodsmen created contemporary arrangements for the songs, and released a double CD, which is available for download on Bandcamp.
 More exhibition are planned for 2023 and 2024, including at Agnes Jamieson Gallery, Minden (May-June 2023), Kawartha Art Gallery, Lindsay (July 2023), Temiskaming Art Gallery, Haileybury (November – December 2023), Museum of Lennox and Addington, Napanee (February – May 2024) and Art Gallery of Bancroft, Bancroft (September 2024).

 The Cross Cut linocuts are handprinted on an etching press in two editions: a small edition of exhibition grade prints on on 300 gsm Legion Madison Print paper with archival ink (Speedball Professional Super Graphic Black) on an etching press, and editions of 30 that are for sale to the public on Mohawk Superfine 270 gsm Eggshell paper.
 Of the latter series each numbered print measures 7 x 5″ (17.5 x 12.5 cm) on a 10 x 7″ (25 x 17.5cm) sheet.
 The prints are packaged in an acid free sleeve with a cardboard backing, and come with a copy of the song lyrics and chord progression.
 CAN $40 + shipping.

 The prints listed below can be ordered by sending Rob an email at